If you’re looking for information on a newer Ram HD, we’ve published an updated review: 2019 Ram Heavy-Duty Pickup Review

 Standard Features & Options

-The Ram 3500 Tradesman ($33,600) is a commercial-oriented workhorse that doesn’t include much.
-Standard features range from 17-in steel wheels, crank windows and manual door locks to vinyl floor covering and vinyl upholstery.
-The truck does, however, include air conditioning, a backup camera, cruise control, a USB port and an auxiliary jack for music.
-Power windows and locks are included on Crew Cab versions.
-The Mega Cab is not available on the Tradesman.
+The Ram 3500 Tradesman ($33,100) is a commercial-oriented workhorse that doesn’t include much.
+Standard features range from crank windows and manual door locks to vinyl floor covering and vinyl upholstery.
+The truck does, however, include air conditioning, cruise control and a USB port and auxiliary jack for music.

-The 2018 Ram 2500 comes with 4-wheel antilock disc brakes, stability control, front-seat side and full-length side-curtain airbags.
-It also boasts optional safety features such as park assist and a rearview camera.
+The 2016 Ram 3500 comes with 4-wheel anti-lock disc brakes and four airbags (front and full-length side curtain).
+It also boasts optional safety features such as parking assist, a rearview camera, automatic headlights, automatic high beams and automatic wipers.
 Unfortunately, it isn’t offered with many of today’s latest safety gadgets such as forward-collision warning, lane-keep assist or a blind spot monitoring system.

-While heavy-duty trucks don’t get crash-tested by third parties, we suspect you’ll be on the safer side of most collisions.
+While heavy-duty trucks don’t get crash-tested, we expect that you’ll be on the safer side of most collisions.

 Behind the Wheel